More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 - Self-guided tour with audio guide: around 45-60 minutes.

-- Guided tour: approximately 1 hour and 15 minutes, as it goes into more detail about the history and architectural features.
+- Guided tour: approximately 1 hour and 15 minutes, as it delves deeper into the history and architectural details.

 - Short stop with tourist bus: depends on the frequency of the Verona tourist bus.